 1. Lack of Cyber Security Training for Employees

 One of the first main causes of a charity cyber attack is a lack of training for staff in the charity sector.
 Whilst 82% of businesses claim cyber security is a high priority for their senior management, just 72% of charities say their trustees believe cyber security is a high priority.
 This statistic is provided by the Cyber Security Breaches Survey and explains a clear differential in the importance each sector places on cyber security.

 Within a nonprofit organisation, you have a variety of staff, which includes full-time staff, part-time staff and volunteers.
 When it comes to organising cyber security training, finding the time and capacity to do the training can be difficult.

 However, it is vital to make sure that you book in cyber security training for your staff.
 This training could ensure that your staff understand the cyber protocols and software that will keep the confidential data they handle safe.
 Cyber security training can cover things like password protection and multi-factor authentication.
+It can also teach your staff how to go about reporting breaches when they occur.
 Without this training, your staff could be leaving personal data exposed to cyber attackers.

 Take a look at the bar chart below which shows the percentage of organisations that have carried out the following activities to identify cyber security risk within the last 12 months.

 Source: Cyber Security Breaches Survey.

 Secondly, outdated software and systems could be one of the main reasons why so many charities are falling victim to cyber attacks.
 Charities are more likely to use old legacy systems and old versions of software which do not receive the latest support, updates and security patches.
 This leaves your organisation exposed to new cyber attacks and vulnerabilities.